Table of contents

-In contrast, the Government argued changes to the rules governing succession to hereditary titles would be far more complicated to implement fairly.
+In contrast, the government argued changes to the rules governing succession to hereditary titles would be far more complicated to implement fairly.

-Between 1963 and 1999, a total of 25 female hereditary Peers in their own right were admitted to the House of Lords.
+Between 1963 and 1999, a total of 25 female hereditary peers in their own right were admitted to the House of Lords.

 Before 1963, attempts to change the law were made, such as through unsuccessful amendments to the Sex Disqualification Removal Act 1919 and the Parliament (Qualification of Women) Bill 1918.
 Viscountess Rhondda’s unsuccessful claim to a place in the House of Lords in the early twentieth century demonstrated that female hereditary peers in their own right were keen to take their seats in the House some time before it was finally allowed in 1963.

-Female hereditary peers in the Lords today
+5. Are there any female hereditary peers in the Lords today?

 No. Currently, no women sit among of the 92 hereditary peers in the House.
 Less than a third of all peers in the House of Lords are female.